00General00/CMPG323-Overview---32375697-/README.md

 ## Repository

-project 1: CMPG323 Project 1 - <32375697>
+project 1: CMPG323-Overview---32375697
 It will be dealing with Agile and scrum

 project 2: CMPG323 Project 2 - <32375697>
           It will be dealing with API Development